Raising Chickens in Georgia: 2026 Laws & Best Breeds

 - •Decreased eating

-If you see these signs, act immediately: move the bird to shade, offer cool (not ice cold) water, and stand it in shallow cool water.
+If you see these signs, act immediately: move the bird to shade, offer cool (not ice cold) water, stand it in shallow cool water if severe.

 The good news: Georgia winters are easy on chickens compared to northern states.
 Most of the state rarely drops below 20°F, and freezes are usually brief.